vanjac/ChristmasEngine/README.md

 # ChristmasEngine
-A 2d game engine with an example game (`christmas.ChristmasGame`).
-The game was created last christmas as a joke.
-It uses the [Processing](processing.org) core libraries, as well as the `sound` and `Box2d` libraries for Processing.
+A game engine with 2d graphics, audio, support for changing game speed, and other useful utilities.
+The engine comes with with an example game (`christmas.ChristmasGame`), which was created last christmas as a joke.
+The game uses Box2d for physics, which is currently not integrated into the engine.

+ChristmasEngine should be compiled with Eclipse.
+It comes with the [Processing](processing.org) core libraries, as well as the `sound` and `Box2d` libraries for Processing.

 ## Command line arguments:
 The first argument must be a path to the `resource` directory.
 After that, the following arguments are possible: